But before heading out on your first hunt, make sure you're familiar with the Idaho hunting laws and regulations.

 A shotgun capable of carrying no more than 3 shells.

-Learn more about what is against the law in taking migratory game birds, hunt it out in page 21 for Season Rules for Migratory Game Birds.
+Learn more about what is against the law in taking migratory game birds, Hunt it out on page 21 for Season Rules for Migratory Game Birds.

 3. Gray Wolf Hunting in Idaho